 - If there is any inconsistency between these terms and conditions and the terms and conditions in any other document issued by or on behalf of the Company in connection with a particular Carriage of Goods, these terms and conditions shall prevail.

-3. If any such other document referred to in paragraph (2) above deals with any matter not dealt with in these terms and conditions, then such matter only shall be governed by that other document.
+- If any such other document referred to in paragraph (2) above deals with any matter not dealt with in these terms and conditions, then such matter only shall be governed by that other document.

-4. These terms and conditions are subject only to any mandatory contrary provision of law.
+- These terms and conditions are subject only to any mandatory contrary provision of law.
 Where a mandatory contrary provision of law makes the whole or any part of these terms and conditions void or unenforceable, such part shall be severed and shall not affect the validity or enforceability of any other part.
 For the avoidance of doubt, sections 6-10 Contractual Remedies Act 1979 are hereby excluded.

-5. If the Client has acknowledged in writing that the supply of Services is for the Client’s business purposes (as that term is defined in the Consumer Guarantees Act 1993) or if the Customer has actually acquired the Services for such purposes, the Consumer Guarantees Act shall not apply to the transaction.
-Where the Act continues to apply and there is a conflict between these terms and conditions and the Consumer Guarantees Act, the Consumer Guarantees Act shall prevail and any such conflict shall not be deemed to be an attempt to contract out of the Consumer Guarantees Act.
+- If the Client is in trade, it agrees that these terms and conditions constitute an agreement in writing, agrees to contract out of the provisions of the Consumer Guarantees Act 1993 and agrees also that it is fair and reasonable for the Client to be bound by this clause 5.
+Where the Act continues to apply and there is a conflict between these terms and conditions and the Consumer Guarantees Act, the Consumer Guarantees Act shall prevail, and any such conflict shall not be deemed to be an attempt to contract out of the Consumer Guarantees Act.

-6. The following rules of interpretation shall apply unless the context clearly requires otherwise:
+- The following rules of interpretation shall apply unless the context clearly requires otherwise:

 (a) The singular includes the plural and vice versa.

 (c) If a word or phrase is defined, its other grammatical forms have a corresponding meaning.